robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 If you consider `return` to be an internal function that knows where to move the flow of execution in your program, then a *continuation* just makes that function explicit.
-But just by doing so it gives us so much more power, because now we're not bound to the control flow semantics of our language anymore, which allows a function taking a continuation to be either synchronous or asynchronous, needing no changes in the user of that code.
+By doing so it gives us much more power, because now we're not bound to the control flow semantics of our language anymore and this allows a function taking a continuation to be either synchronous or asynchronous, needing no changes in the user of that code.
 On the other hand, we lose the guarantee that in a sequence of actions, each one will always execute before the previous one, or that calls to such computations will be thread-safe.
-In a language with continuations, these concerns are shifted from the compiler or interpreter, to each computation.
+When using continuations, these concerns are shifted from the compiler or interpreter, to each computation and the programmer must be always aware of them.

 ```js
 // Since these are functions in CPS style, there's no guarantees about